 What you need to know before joining the lab

 The join my lab you must be strongly motivated and committed to ethical scientific practices.
-In my lab, I strongly encourage people from different backgrounds, ethnical origins, and gender.
+I strongly encourage people from different backgrounds, ethnic origins, and gender.
 If you do not value cultural diversity and do not think gender equality is important, this is not a good place for you.
 I strongly believe that by promoting cultural diversity in this environment, we can do better science.

 About the type of work we conduct: we use statistics, mathematics, and computer simulations to understand nature.
 You don't need to have these skills but you must be committed to learning statistics, some math, and a computer programming language (R, Python, C++, etc.) to join the lab.